HTML

 <section>

-The <section> element is a generic standalone section of a document, which doesn't have a more specific semantic element to represent it.
+The <section> HTML element represents a generic standalone section of a document, which doesn't have a more specific semantic element to represent it.

 Sectioning